moravianlibrary/Rozcestnik-studovna/private/tisk.en.md

 Then the system sends the printing task to the selected printer in the study room.
 After that you have to press your library card to the MyQ terminal on the printer (small box with display on the right side of the printer).

-The printers are located on the ground floor and in the Study Rooms on the 2nd, 4th and 6th floor.
+The printers are located on the ground floor and in the study rooms on the 2nd, 4th and 6th floor.

 At <a class="external" href="http://myq.mzk.cz" target="_blank">myq.mzk.cz</a> you can see the status of your account and cancel print jobs you sent.